 Colorado was the first state to celebrate Columbus Day in the early 1900s.

 Columbus Day was declared a national holiday by President Franklin D. Roosevelt in 1937.

-Columbus Day is often referred to a day to celebrate Italian culture.
+Columbus Day is often referred to as celebrating Italian culture and Italian American heritage.

 Some states have a Columbus Day parade.

 Columbus Day is sometimes called Discovery Day, Dia de la Americas, Dia de las Hispanidad. and Dia de la Raza.

 The Poem 1492, written by Jean Marzollo, is a poem many school children hear to learn about Christopher Columbus’s voyage to America.
 Please read the poem below